-Endoscopic imaging, or using cameras inserted directly inside the body’s organs to investigate symptoms, is an invasive procedure used to examine and diagnose symptoms of deep tissue disease.
-Endoscopic imagers, or cameras on the end of catheter tubes or wires, are usually implanted through a medical procedure or surgery in order to reach the body’s deep tissues, but Chamanzar’s new technique provides a completely non-surgical and noninvasive alternative.
+To examine and identify symptoms of deep tissue disease, invasive endoscopic imaging, or using cameras inserted directly inside the body’s organs, is performed.
+Their novel method offers a non-surgical and noninvasive option for endoscopic imagers or cameras on the end of catheter tubes or wires, typically implanted through a medical procedure or surgery to reach the body’s deep tissues.

 The study from the lab demonstrates that ultrasound can substitute for the need to implant a real lens by creating a virtual lens inside the body.
 The researchers can effectively focus light within the tissue using ultrasonic wave patterns, enabling them to capture previously impossible images using noninvasive imaging techniques.

 Most light, particularly that in the visible region of the optical spectrum, can be blocked by biological tissue.
 Therefore, light cannot penetrate deep tissue using existing optical imaging techniques.
 Noninvasive ultrasound has been used by researchers to increase transparency, allowing more light to pass through turbid materials like living tissue.

 Related Content: Cardiovascular Disease – Risk Prediction With Blood Analyzer